Our trauma care team stays with you every step of the way, coordinating care with other specialists to ensure you're getting the right treatment.

 We also have a surgical progressive unit for patients recuperating from surgical treatment of a traumatic injury.

-Transport and Pre-Hospital Care
+Transport and Pre-Hospital Care for Trauma Patients

 Whether patients arrive by helicopter or ambulance, their care is coordinated by mobile intensive care nurses and doctors begins before they get to the hospital.